Chocolate Vegan Cake

 vegan chocolate sugar free cake on silver plate with one slice out

-This beautifully decadent chocolate cake recipe is not only amazingly delicious, but it also happens to be vegan and completely refined sugar-free (unless you don’t want it to be).
+This beautifully decadent Vegan Chocolate Cake recipe is not only amazingly delicious, but it also happens to be vegan and completely oil-free.
+It's perfect for birthdays, parties, and holidays!

 Prep: 15 minutes